sepandhaghighi/Ethereum-Fraud-Detection-Visualization/README.md

 ## Visualization Idea

 Fraud detection is a process that detects and prevents fraudsters from obtaining money or property through false means.
 It is a set of activities undertaken to detect and block the attempt of fraudsters from obtaining money or property fraudulently.
+Fraud is an expensive and complicated problem.
+To detect and investigate it effectively, you need to see connections – between people, accounts, transactions, and dates – and understand complex sequences of events.
+That means analyzing a lot of data.
 Fraud detection is prevalent across banking, insurance, medical, government, and public sectors, as well as in law enforcement agencies.
+Fraud is typically involves multiple repeated methods, making searching for patterns a general focus for fraud detection.
+For example, data analysts can prevent insurance fraud by making algorithms to detect patterns and anomalies.

+Advantages of Visualizations in Fraud Detection:

+The detection of fraud schemes requires an investigation of a vast amount of data that stems from many different anti-fraud systems with varying types of data.
+The auditors have to combine all the data and use statistical methods to uncover suspicious claims, which is time-consuming and inefficient in most cases.

+Visualizations, on the other hand, can enhance the quick identification of relationships and significant structures and the detection of suspicious patterns that may hide in the amount of data.
+Besides the visual exploration, interaction with the data allows for a deeper understanding of the dependencies within the data changing over time.

+One of the most challenging tasks when using visualization for fraud detection is the sheer amount of data that is usually obtained by auditing systems.
+First, the auditor has to retrieve the data from the auditing system.
+Visualizing such a large amount of data is the next challenge: the data needs a meaningful arrangement to create a human-readable representation.
+Providing suitable styling should enable users to identify different types of entities and relations.

+Since there exist a lot of different types of fraud schemes, it is clear that there is no unique solution that can detect all of them.
+Thus, a visualization meant to fight against fraud has to be adaptive to the needs of each auditor.

+At first, it must not limit to a specific amount or type of data since the volume of the investigated data grows exponentially and comes from different sources.
+In some cases, it is also necessary to be able to support and visualize time-dependent data.

+A sophisticated visualization should also provide the means for arranging the elements with multiple ways on the screen, i.e., using arrangements that reveal clusters or others that highlight hierarchical structures.
+Additionally, more sophisticated graph analysis algorithms should be supported for the detection of fraud schemes, e.g., cycle detection, or shortest paths.

+Regarding the representation of the elements of the visualization, an auditor should be able to customize the look and feel of the graph elements based on his/her needs and be able to display additional properties of the graph elements.
+Finally, interaction is one of the essential operations when visualizing fraud data since it allows the auditor to explore its dataset.

+Fraud detection can be separated by the use of statistical data analysis techniques or artificial intelligence.
+Statistical data analysis techniques include:

+1. calculating statistical parameters
+2. regression analysis
+3. probability distributions and models
+4. data matching

+AI techniques used to detect fraud include:

+1. Data mining classifies, groups and segments data to search through millions of transactions to find patterns and detect fraud.
+2. Neural networks learn suspicious-looking patterns and use those patterns to detect them further.
+3. Machine learning automatically identifies characteristics found in fraud.
+4. Pattern recognition detects classes, clusters and patterns of suspicious behavior.

+Cryptocurrency fraud analysts look at huge volumes of historical data spanning long time periods.
 Our main idea in this [hackathon](https://gitcoin.co/issue/29302) is to comprehensively examine and visualize the available data related to fraud detection in the Ethereum network.

 Our suggested steps to visualize data: